Last Updated: December 2023

 This is not a method of appraisal per se, but rather a step in the appraisal process where the appraiser takes the estimates from the different approaches used and reconciles them into a final estimated value.
 The appraiser will consider the strengths and weaknesses of each approach and any other relevant factors to arrive at the most accurate value possible.

 The cost of a rental real estate appraisal can vary depending on several factors, such as the type of property, the location, and the purpose of the appraisal.
-The average cost for a rental property appraisal in the United States is between $600 and $1,000, though it can be higher for more complex properties.
-Commercial appraisals are typically more expensive and can cost thousands of dollars.
+The average cost for a rental property appraisal in the United States is between $750 and $1,500, though it can be higher for more complex properties.
+Commercial appraisals are typically more expensive and typically start around $1,750 and scale up from there based on the property size.
 In addition to the type of property, the complexity of the appraisal assignment and the appraiser’s level of experience can also affect the cost.
 Appraisals for unique or high-end properties, for example, may require more research and analysis and can cost more than appraisals for more standard properties.

 The time it takes to complete a rental real estate appraisal can vary depending on several factors, such as the type of property, the complexity of the assignment, and the workload of the appraiser.
-Generally, it takes around 7-10 days for a residential appraisal to be completed, including the time it takes to visit the property and complete the necessary research and analysis.
+Generally, it takes around 5-10 days for a residential appraisal to be completed, including the time it takes to visit the property and complete the necessary research and analysis.
+Commercial property appraisals can take a little longer, ranging from 7-14 days depending on the property size.

 The on-site inspection, where the appraiser visits the property and takes measurements, photos, and notes, typically takes a few hours.
 The appraiser will then analyze the data and research comparable properties before arriving at an estimated value.
 The completed report is typically delivered to the client within a few days after the inspection is completed.